guofei-tju/HyperPhS/README.md

 ## Run the model
 Firstly, to process the data, you will use the `python create_data.py` script.

-Secondly, to train the model, you will use the `train.py` script.
+Secondly, to train the model, you will use the `python training.py` script.
 This script accepts several command-line arguments to customize the training process.

 ## Reference